 Setting and pursuing ambitious goals is not new to Prague's institutions and citizens.
 The city has an enviable reputation and history of creativity and research at the frontiers of science and is known as an important centre of innovation, with numerous institutes of the Czech Academy of Sciences, digital and industrial companies, an entrepreneurial ecosystem and major universities performing research and development.

-In addition to the preservation of Prague's architectural value, distinctive cultural attractions, and flourishing business and academic communities, its citizens and visitors can expect a smart city future with high quality of life.
+In addition to the preservation of Prague's architectural value, distinctive cultural attractions, and flourishing business and academic communities, its citizens and visitors can expect a smart city future with a high quality of life.

-Thomas Müller, Managing Partner at bee smart city“At the heart of every smart city strategy lies the question on how it is executed in the form of citizen-centric smart solutions to solve urban challenges and to seize development opportunities.
-Building and nurturing the ecosystem of smart city solutions is key to success”
+“At the heart of every smart city strategy lies the question on how it is executed in the form of citizen-centric smart solutions to solve urban challenges and to seize development opportunities.
+Building and nurturing the ecosystem of smart city solutions is key to success”, says Thomas Müller, Managing Partner of bee smart city.

 Join the free global smart city network and community to check out best practice solutions implemented in cities around the globe and to connect with thousands of peers and experts in the smart city domain.
 Exchange solutions, ideas and lessons learned in the global smart city community.